Quangmire/quangduong.me/about.md

 ---
 Hiya!
 I am currently an incoming student into the UT Austin, entering their infamous Computer Science program (humbly described as the best computer science department for 1,000 miles).
 This sets me at 18 years of age right now.
-I've decided to use this GitHub pages site to host all of my musings and developmental progress.
+I've decided to use this GitHub Pages site to host all of my musings and developmental progress.
 Enjoy your stay here intrepid stranger!
 (And if you haven't caught it yet, my name's Quang Duong).

 ***